-The interim unaudited consolidated financial statements included herein have been prepared by the Company, without audit.
-In the opinion of the Company's management, all adjustments (consisting of normal recurring adjustments and reclassifications and non-recurring adjustments) necessary to present fairly our results of operations for the three months ended July 31, 2023 and 2022, our cash flows for the three months ended July 31, 2023 and 2022, and our consolidated financial position as of July 31, 2023 have been made.
+The interim unaudited consolidated financial statements included herein have been prepared by the Company.
+In the opinion of the Company's management, all adjustments (consisting of normal recurring adjustments and reclassifications and non-recurring adjustments) necessary to present fairly the results of operations for the three and nine months ended January 31, 2024 and 2023, cash flows for the nine months ended January 31, 2024 and 2023, and the consolidated financial position as of January 31, 2024 have been made.
 The results of operations for such interim periods are not necessarily indicative of the operating results to be expected for the full year.

 Certain information and disclosures normally included in the notes to the annual consolidated financial statements have been condensed or omitted from these interim unaudited consolidated financial statements.
-Accordingly, these interim consolidated financial statements should be read in conjunction with the consolidated financial statements and notes thereto included in our Annual Report for the fiscal year ended April 30, 2023 as filed with the OTC Markets Group Inc.("OTC") on August 11, 2023.
+Accordingly, these interim consolidated financial statements should be read in conjunction with the consolidated financial statements and notes thereto included in our Audited Annual Report for the fiscal year ended April 30, 2023 as filed with the OTC Markets Group Inc. ("OTC") on September 29, 2023.
 The April 30, 2023 consolidated balance sheet is derived from those statements.